Lightning-AI/pytorch-lightning/docs/source-app/workflows/byoc/run_on_cluster.rst

 .. code:: bash

-   lightning run app app.py –cloud —-cluster-id my-byoc-cluster
+   lightning run app app.py --cloud --cluster-id my-byoc-cluster

 View the status of your App using the following command: